 My experimental expertise is both in the laboratory work (wind and water tunnel, channel flow, and pipe flow) and field work (operating ship and operating aircraft) environment.
 I have significant experiences in using various flow measurement techniques such as Hot-Wire Anemometry, Hot-Films Anemometry, Pitot tube, Cobra probe, and Laser Doppler Anemometry.
 Beyond fluid mechanics, I also have experience in design and manufacturing processes, these include 3D CAD drawing, operating CNC-Machine, 3D printing, and moulding - casting of a complex and micro-sized models.
 As an ITC Level 1 Thermographer, I am also qualified to conduct thermography analysis on various engineering applications.

 News in various media about my research, laboratory, non academic activities, and some articles that I wrote can be found in the media section.

 I teach several engineering subjects at the University of Melbourne, namely: Engineering Mechanics, Statics, Fluid Dynamics, Engineering System Design, and Capstone projects.
 Details about these subjects can be found in the teaching activities section.

 Apart from scientific and teaching activities, I also do photography for aerospace magazines.
-In this website you can find some samples of my shot from various airshows in UK and Australia.
+In this website you can find some samples of my shots from various airshows in the UK and Australia.
 Some of these photos have been published by Aerospace magazines in Indonesia.

 I also enjoy arts, particularly paintings, here I have attached several selections of famous sketches and paintings that have fluid mechanics aspects in it, including its associated science papers.